 Types of Financial Aid

-- Completing the FAFSA will determine an Expected Family Contribution (EFC) that will be used by Financial Aid to award eligible students Federal Grants, State Grants, College Work-Study and Student Loans.
+Completing the FAFSA will determine an Expected Family Contribution (EFC) that will be used by financial aid to award eligible students Federal Grants, State Grants, College Work-Study and Student Loans.
 Student must be accepted in to a financial aid eligible program (active, prep and waitlist) to receive these types of aid.

 Federal Pell Grant

-Generally awarded to students with exceptional financial need who have not earned a bachelor's or graduate degree.
+The Pell Grant is awarded to students with exceptional financial need who have NOT earned a bachelor's or graduate degree.
 The Pell Grant is used to provide the "base" for student's financial aid package.
-The maximum amount varies from year to year dependent on published Department of Education payment schedules.
+The maximum amount varies from year to year depending on published Department of Education payment schedules.
 Pell Grants do not have to be repaid.

-The amount of this grant is determined by the Federal Pell grant Expected Family Contribution Number AND the student's enrollment status:
+The amount of this grant is determined by the Federal Pell grant EFC and the student's enrollment status:

 |12 credits & above||Full time||100% of award|